Good business website: a nicely designed website with basic business info, doesn’t engage or attract leads.

 With many businesses now exploring the option of going online, your business may just need to have a website too.
 And a great one at that!
 No matter the kind of product you have, your business website is your online ‘storefront’.
 And also tells your target audience a lot about you.
 What exactly constitutes a great website design, and how can your business website attract the description ‘international’?
 That’s what Sidekick is here to help you with today!

-So, what does it mean if your website design is described as international standard?
+So, what does it mean if your website design is described as an international standard?

 Web design standards refer to ‘a set of rules that web designers follow, knowing that they align with visitors expectations’.
 They are guidelines for clarity and usability.
 Therefore, in order to answer the question of whether your website is good or great, you need to first ask yourself is my business website responding to what my target audience expects?
 If you are able to get a positive answer, you’re on the right track!
 And, this will determine whether your business website is just good, or whether you’re rubbing shoulders with the creative players in the website game.

 Some common features of most websites include an attractive logo which sums up what the site is about, a homepage slideshow of the contents of the site, a contact number or e-mail address, a search button that enables viewers to easily find what they are looking for, calls to action such as an option that allows readers to leave their email address, amongst others.